Structural Inequality and Population Health

 - Patler, Caitlin and Altaf Saadi.
 2021.
 “Risk of Poor Outcomes with COVID-19 Among Detained Immigrants: A Cross-sectional Study.”
 Journal of Immigrant and Minority Health.
 23(4): 863-866.

 - Patler, Caitlin and Gabriela Gonzalez.
+2021.
 “Compounded Vulnerability: The Consequences of Immigration Detention for Institutional Attachment and System Avoidance in Mixed-Immigration Status Families.”
 Social Problems.
 68(4): 886-902.

 - Gonzalez, Gabriela and Caitlin Patler.
 2021.
 “The Educational Consequences of Parental Immigration Detention.”
 Sociological Perspectives.
 64(2): 301-320.

-- Konrad Franco, Caitlin Patler, and Keramet Reiter.
+- Franco, Konrad, Caitlin Patler, and Keramet Reiter.
 2020.
 “Punishing Status and the Punishment Status Quo: Solitary Confinement in U.S. Immigration Detention Facilities, 2013-2017.”
 Punishment & Society.
 Online first.

 - Patler, Caitlin, Jeffrey O. Sacha, and Nicholas Branic.
 Online First.
 “The Black Box within a Black Box: Solitary Confinement Practices in a Subset of U.S. Immigrant Detention Facilities.”
 Journal of Population Research.